Trusted WordPress tutorials, when you need them most.

 The wp_wpforms_entries and wp_wpforms_entry_meta tables shown in the phpMyAdmin list

-Once you have clicked on the table, you will find all your form entries in the ‘field’ column.
+Once you have clicked on the table, you will find all your form entries stored in the ‘fields’ column.

-You will probably agree with us when we say that this is not the most user-friendly way to see data.
+As you can see, this is not the most user-friendly way to view your data.

 Contact Form Data Fields in WordPress Database phpMyAdmin View

-This is why most premium WordPress form plugins come with a user-friendly entry management solution that allows you to access form entries inside your WordPress dashboard.
+This is why premium form plugins include a user-friendly entry management interface inside your WordPress dashboard, making it easy to view and organize submissions.

 All contact form data is still stored in your WordPress database, but you can view it in a user-friendly interface like your WordPress admin instead of the screenshot above.